-receiving reflections of said acoustic energy at a second plurality of locations; and reconstructing a wavefield representation with a common depth point velocity analysis of the reflections of said acoustic energy to generate a mapping of said inhomogeneities in tissue.
+receiving reflections of said acoustic energy at a second plurality of locations; and

-- 10. The method of Claim 9, wherein said mapping comprises a three-dimensional mapping of said inhomogeneities. - 11.
-The method of Claim 9, further comprising the step of displaying said three-dimensional mapping. - 12.
-The method of Claim 10, further comprising the step of generating a two-dimensional image from said three-dimensional mapping. - 13.
-The method of claim 9, wherein said first plurality of locations differs from said second plurality of locations. - 14.
-A method of diagnosing anomalies in human tissue 35 comprising the steps of:

-transmitting acoustic energy into human tissue from a plurality of locations;

-receiving reflections of said acoustic energy at a plurality of locations; and reconstructing a mapping of the velocity of the acoustic energy in said tissue with a common depth point velocity analysis of the reflections of said acoustic energy; and comparing the velocity in said tissue with the velocity of known anomalies in human tissue.
+- reconstructing a wavefield representation with a common depth point velocity analysis of the reflections of said acoustic energy to generate a mapping of said inhomogeneities in tissue. - 2.
+The method of claim 1, further comprising the step of 5 displaying said mapping. - 3.
+The method of claim 1, further comprising the step of generating an image from said mapping. - 4.
+The method of claim 1, wherien said first plurality of locations differs from said second plurality of locations. - 5.
+A method of diagnosing anomalies in human tissue comprising the steps of: - transmitting acoustic energy into human tissue from a plurality of locations; - receiving reflections of said acoustic energy at a plurality of locations; and - reconstructing a mapping of the velocity of the acoustic energy in said tissue with a common depth point velocity analysis of the reflections of said acoustic energy; and displaying 9.
+The me dimensional. - comparing the velocity in said tissue with the velocity of known anomalies in human tissue.